Where to See the Best Christmas Lights in Philadelphia

 Blue Cross RiverRink overlooking the Delaware River

-At Blue Cross RiverRink’s Winterfest, you can be as active as you want to be.
+At Independence Blue Cross RiverRink’s Winterfest, you can be as active as you want to be.
 Lace up your skates and take a spin around the rink or hang out by the fire with a snack underneath thousands of sparkling lights.
 Either option is a great way to enjoy the winter activities.

 Shady Brook Farm